calm/KenBurns/README.md

 }
 ```

-Powering [Calm](http://www.calm.com/ios)’s nature scenes and meditations since 2016.
+Ken Burns has been powering [Calm](http://www.calm.com/ios)’s nature scenes and meditations since 2016.
 We found that adding this effect in place of a static image improves click-through rates (and users love it).

+Due to unfortunate circumstances, Calm has no direct affiliation with [Ken Burns](https://en.wikipedia.org/wiki/Ken_Burns) himself 😞

 ### Installation